Tomires/thesis/exploration.md

 Equipment in most modern role-playing games is designed to increase arbitrary player statistics.
 As a player, I feel this approach is rather artificial and lacking.
 Besides, in an educational game, focus should be given on the educational element.
 The proficiency of the player should be the main factor in determining their potency.

-Therefore, I have designed the equipment to alter game mechanics in ways that both benefit and punish the player in certain areas.
+Therefore, I have designed the equipment to alter game mechanics in ways that both benefit and punish the player in certain areas, a mechanic similar to the Idol system in Dofus.
 For example, certain players might prefer to have more time when answering queries.
 They can wear an item that increases available time, but decreases damage that the spell causes.
 Other players could prefer the opposite, so another item will exist which decreases available time and increases damage caused, thus rewarding faster memory recall skills.

 #### Consumables